niftypsycho/ortho-40percent/README.md

 INSTRUCTIONS FOR FLASHING
 If you do not already have QMK MSYS installed do so here: https://msys.qmk.fm/
 After installing run `qmk setup`
-Clone the folder labeled mvFang located in the SOFTWARE folder and paste it into qmk_firmware/keyboards
+Clone the folder labeled mvfang located in the SOFTWARE folder and paste it into qmk_firmware/keyboards
 Test your environment by running `qmk compile -kb mvfang -km default`.
 This will compile the default keymap included in the mvfang folder.

 EDITING AND FLASHING YOUR KEYMAP